DustinDavis02/CPS/README.md

 ## Installation

+**Windows**

+You can download the latest executable for the CPS Tracker from the [releases page](https://github.com/DustinDavis02/Clicks_Per_Second/releases).
+No need to install Python or any dependencies; just download and run the executable.

+**Linux, macOS**

 This project uses Python and Tkinter for GUI.
 Make sure you have Python installed.

 1. Clone the repository: